-- Advising, counseling, and training managers and supervisors on all matters of federal law and practice involving employment and workplace issues, including compliance with Title VII of the Civil Rights Act, the Equal Pay Act, the Americans with Disabilities Act, the Fair Labor Standards Act (e.g., wage and hour laws, child labor laws) and, where applicable, state human rights laws.
+- Advising, counseling, and training managers and supervisors on all matters of federal law and practice involving employment and workplace issues, including compliance with Title VII of the Civil Rights Act, the Equal Pay Act, the Americans with Disabilities Act, the Fair Labor Standards Act (e.g., wage and hour laws, child labor laws, etc.), and state human rights laws.

 - Representing and defending management against charges and complaints of unlawful employment discrimination in both administrative proceedings and related court litigation.

 - Drafting and reviewing employee handbooks, supervisory manuals, and personnel policies.